psouquet/psouquet.github.io/index.md

 hero_height: is-halfheight
 ---

+Hi !
-Welcome to my humble site !
+Welcome to my humble site.

+I'm a software engineer developping games on my spare time and looking to transition to the gaming industry soon.
+You can learn more about me here and see some of my work.